'Aren’t there any grownups at all?'

 Lord of the Flies has entered the culture.
 Ralph, Jack and Piggy are archetypes of human fallibility, but most of all they are real characters, fully imagined and leaping to life off the page.

 First published in 1954, this classic novel has sold millions of copies worldwide (more than 25 million in English alone).
 It has been translated into all the major languages, and many minority ones (Georgian, Basque, Catalan).
-It has been adapted for radio, made into two films, dramatised for the stage.
+It has been adapted for radio, made into two films, dramatised for the stage by Nigel Williams and in an innovative ballet by Matthew Bourne.

 The power of Golding’s tragedy has had such effect that the novel risks being oversimplified by its own legend.
 But a re-reading of the novel will always sweep one back to the freshness and vividness of the text, the characters remaining real children, and the tragedy continuing to be unbearable.
 The extraordinary beauty of Golding’s coral island and the poignancy of his characters’ youth and vulnerability produce an experience of unique and perpetually surprising intensity.